spxp/spxp-specs/SPXP-PME-Spec.md

 ## 1 Base URI
 A management server can manage profiles with various profile URIs, not just profiles on the same domain.
-To give the implementors flexibility on the layout of the URI hierarchy on this domain, this spec defines the API relative to a base URI.
+To give the implementers flexibility on the layout of the URI hierarchy on this domain, this spec defines the API relative to a base URI.

 ## 2 Authentication